 However, if you have more time and want to make these into a family-style dinner, then try adding some toppings.
 Anything you'd put on a taco works.

-My favorite toppings are: lettuce, shredded cheddar cheese, salsa, sour cream and hot sauce.
+My favorite toppings are: lettuce, shredded cheddar cheese, pico de gallo, sour cream and hot sauce.

 Ideally you'll want to use flour tortillas.